majikandy/cspec/README.md

 ### How is this achieved? ###

 It's all C#, and it's not driven by gherkin!
-It's simpler than that.
+It's simpler.
 It's bullet points to define the acceptance criteria.

 With CSpec, Given When Then (GWT) is still relevant, but it isn't the first class citizen that it is with other frameworks.

 Let's face it, anyone who has worked with Given When Then knows it is expressive, but it is also clunky, repetitive, and noisy.
 If you look at documentation output, it's far too verbose.

 A common scenario I have encountered is when you take a feature file with given when then in it and you find that things are worded as slightly the wrong level, there is either too much or too little detail for the automation, so you decide to change it.
 But changing it means changing it in every block (the scenarios), then you want to slightly reword something else and it's the same e problem again.
 It just gets messy.

 The business owner just wanted to describe the feature, they don't want all the details of all the test cases and scenarios, just confidence that it's covered.